dmhernandez2525/DRY_Dry/src/docs/contributing/setup.md

 ### CLI

-Checkout the cli if you want to generate a component now.
+Check out the CLI if you want to generate a component now.
 [CLI](cli.md)

 ## Setup